allgood38/arduino-constable/README.md

+# Constable

+Constable is a library with a couple data structures and associated functions that allow you to register small functions that are called with arguments when you type them in to a prompt on the Arduino's Serial console.

+You place function that needs to be called often to check to see if there is new serial data, and then call another function to process it when it shows that the user pressed enter.

-# How to use constable command line functions
+### How to use constable command line functions

 Constable is a really simple shell that lets you type in the name of a function at the serial line, and have it execute immediately.
 Making a new